 There is no waiting period for persons with pre-existing diseases under this scheme.

-Beneficiaries don’t have to pay anything if they visit an empanelled hospital from the Rajiv Gandhi Jeevandayee Arogya Yojana hospital list.
+Beneficiaries don’t have to pay anything if they visit an empanelled hospital from the Mahatma Jyotiba Phule Jan Arogya Yojana hospital list.

-For patients undergoing renal transplant surgery, the maximum limit of coverage is up to Rs.
-2.5 lakh.
+For patients undergoing renal transplant surgery, the maximum limit of coverage is up to ₹2.5 Lakh.

-There are close to 500 healthcare providers in the Rajiv Gandhi Jeevandayee Arogya Yojana hospital list where beneficiaries can avail free medical treatment.
+There are close to 500 healthcare providers in the hospital list of the Mahatma Jyotiba Phule Jan Arogya Yojana where beneficiaries can avail free medical treatment.

 Beneficiaries can also avail free follow-up consultations and attend free medical camps.

-Unlike traditional health insurance plans, Rajiv Gandhi Yojana also covers plastic surgery procedures.
+Unlike traditional health insurance plans, Mahatma Jyotiba Phule Jan Arogya Yojana covers plastic surgery procedures too.

-Under Maharashtra’s Jeevandayee health insurance scheme, BPL and APL families can get free hospitalisation for 30 specialties such as:
+Under Maharashtra’s Mahatma Jyotiba Phule Jan Arogya Yojana health insurance scheme, BPL and APL families can get free hospitalisation for 30 specialities such as:

 Gynaecology and obstetrics surgery